Skip to main content

 O - OPTIMIZE SOLUTION

 Once you have a BFS, with your understanding of Data Structure and Algorithms, explain why your BFS is not an optimum solution.
 This helps you to understand the problem better and to come up with better solutions.
-Next, think out loud as you make your way to your better solution, verifying from your interviewer what is most important: memory or time.
+Next, think out loud as you make your way to your better solution, verifying with your interviewer what is most important: memory or time.

 Some helpful tips to improve your BFS:

-• use hash maps or tables to improve time complexity at the cost of space complexity.
+• Use hash maps or tables to improve time complexity at the cost of space complexity.

-• try sorting the values in the dataset.
+• Try sorting the values in the dataset.
 It might make the dataset easier to work with.

-• a binary tree is best for sorted arrays.
+• A binary tree is best for sorted arrays.

 For a better understanding of space and time complexity, check out this post